dinomatic/docs.dinomatic.com/source/docs/spinoko/translation.md

 # Translating The Theme

-Spinoko is ready tp be translated into any other language or even be used on a multilingual website.
+Spinoko is ready to be translated into any other language or even be used on a multilingual website.

 ### Single Language